 Environmentally energy efficient adiabatic cooling

 Our cooling solutions are designed to maximise energy efficiency using cost effective, state-of-the-art cooling technology.
-FRN’s energy efficient credentials as a green data centre are additionally supported by ISO 50001 accreditation and by the use of electricity generated only from renewable sources, and therefore exempt from the Climate Change Levy.
+FRN’s energy efficient credentials are additionally supported by ISO 50001 accreditation for energy management, and the EU Code of Conduct for Data Centres.

 Free Cooling design using a Flooded Airflow approach